kimdoh/id_proto/week2/www-data.md

 ```
 sudo chown -R www-data:www-data /var/www
 ```
-This line ensures that the www-data group owns the /var/www folder, so that our new group membership applies to all subfolders.
+This line ensures that the www-data group owns the /var/www folder, so that our new group membership applies to all subfolders of `/var/www`.

 ```
 sudo chmod -R g+rwX /var/www